Pre-testing the Creative Routes & IEC Materials of WASH, Child Protection & Nutrition issues for BCC in Karnataka

 Project Team: Dr. Usha Manjunath (Principal Investigator), Dr. R. Sarala, and Mr. Rajendra

-Pre-testing of IEC Materials on Nutrition Intervention (MIYCN) for Behavioral Change Strategy in UP and Bihar”
+Pre-testing of IEC Materials on Nutrition Intervention (MIYCN) for Behavioural Change Strategy in UP and Bihar

 Agency: Alive & Thrive

-A well designed IEC material is essential for any health promotion activities and for effective intervention to bring about appropriate behavior change among the target population.
+A well-designed IEC material is essential for any health promotion activities and for effective intervention to bring about appropriate behavior change among the target population.
 IIHMR Bangalore is a technical partner to Alive and Thrive to pre-test the communication package on Maternal and Child Nutrition.
-The study will be carried out in Nalanda District in Bihar and Gardoi District in UP.
-The study will pre-test both print materials such as Family Calendar, Job Aid (Reminder Card), Flipcharts and Flyers and Videos.
-The audience for pre-testing the IEC materials includes Pregnant Women, Husbands, Mother-in-Laws, Father-in-laws, RMPs, Community Leaders, Private Doctors/Chemist, Religious Leaders, ANMs, ASHAs, AWWs, SHG members, Village Elders and GP heads.
-Qualitative methods viz., FGDs and IDIs would be adopted to pre-test the IEC materials.
-The study aims to provide inputs related to understanding of message by the audience, appropriateness and effectiveness of the materials, likes, dislikes and cultural insights to make materials more relevant and acceptable to the intended audiences.
+The study was carried out in Nalanda District in Bihar and Gardoi District in UP.
+The study was pre-tested with both print materials such as Family Calendar, Job Aid (Reminder Card), Flipcharts and Flyers and Videos.
+The audience for pre-testing the IEC materials include Pregnant Women, Husbands, Mother-in-Laws, Father-in-laws, RMPs, Community Leaders, Private Doctors/Chemist, Religious Leaders, ANMs, ASHAs, AWWs, SHG members, Village Elders and GP heads.
+Qualitative methods viz., FGDs and IDIs was adopted to pre-test the IEC materials.
+The study aimed to provide inputs related to understanding of message by the audience, appropriateness and effectiveness of the materials, likes, dislikes and cultural insights to make materials more relevant and acceptable to the intended audiences.

 Participatory Action Research on Interventions to Support Deaf Young People, Karnataka

-Agency: Deaf Child Worldwide (DCW), International Development Agency of the National Deaf Children’s Society (NDCS), London, UK in collaboration with IIHMR, Kolkata
+Agency: Deaf Child Worldwide (DCW), International Development Agency of the National Deaf Children Society (NDCS), London, UK in collaboration with IIHMR, Kolkata